relab/thesis-proposals/2023/tangle-simulation.md

 - Reading tangle 2 paper
 - Designing simulations for the paper
 - Implementing the simulation platform in python or go
-- Analyzing the results and verify the paper claims
+- Analyzing the results and verifying the paper's claims

 ## Reading Material